asia-pacific-energy-research-centre/aperc-osemosys/README.md

 [GitHub Desktop](https://desktop.github.com/) – an easy way to grab code from GitHub.
 You will need to create a free account.

-[Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) – *Optional*.
+[Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) – *Recommended*.
 A modern command line terminal for Windows.
 You can use the built in Command Prompt too.

 The following instructions assume you have installed Visual Studio Code, Miniconda, and GitHub Desktop.